Cancer starts when cells in a part of the body begin to grow out of control. There are many kinds of cancer.

 A stem cell transplant (SCT) lets doctors use very high doses of chemo to kill the leukemia cells.
 The high doses of these drugs destroy the bone marrow, which keeps new blood cells from being made.
 Although the drugs destroy the bone marrow, stem cells given after the chemo can bring back the blood-making bone marrow stem cells.
 There are different kinds of SCT, each of which can have bad side effects.
 Ask your doctor which type you will have and what to expect.

-Targeted therapy is not the same as chemo because these drugs mainly go after cancer cells, not normal cells.
+Targeted drugs are not the same as chemo because these drugs mainly go after cancer cells, not normal cells.
 Sometimes ALL cells have certain gene changes, and targeted drugs can help treat these leukemias.
-Ask your doctor which drug you will get.
+Ask your doctor which drug you will get, and what the side effects might be.

 Surgery has only a small role in treating ALL.
-This is because leukemia is a disease of blood and bone marrow and can’t be cured with surgery.
-Surgery may be used before chemo to put a small plastic tube called a central venous catheter or venous access device (VAD) into a large vein.
+Surgery may be used before chemo to put a small plastic tube called a central venous catheter (CVC) into a large vein.
 This allows drugs such as chemo to be given and blood samples to be taken out.

 Side effects depend on where the radiation is aimed.
 The most common side effects of radiation are: